 Sustainability should be integrated from the start of the design process and, ultimately, enhance the final scheme.

-We are committed carbon neutral business certified by ‘Carbon Neutral Britain’ and we understand our baseline carbon data and carbon footprint we are seeking to continue to reduce and mitigate the carbon produced by our own energy use, travel, and business systems.
-Alongside this we aim to reduce our footprint with opportunities for using clean energy, reducing the use and need for high emission daily commute.
+We are a committed carbon neutral business certified by ‘Carbon Neutral Britain’ and therefore understand our baseline carbon data and carbon footprint.
+Moving forward, we are seeking to continue to reduce and mitigate the carbon produced by our own energy use, travel, and business systems.
+Alongside this, we aim to reduce our footprint with opportunities for using clean energy, reducing the use and need for high emission daily commutes.

-We also limit our paper printing in the office, printing only when necessary and using electronics means of communication, and when we do print, our printers are stocked with recycled paper.
+In order to reach our sustainability goals, we have made everyday changes that contribute overall.
+We limit our paper printing in the office, printing only when necessary and using electronic means of communication.
+When we do print, our printers are stocked with recycled paper.
 We 3D print our architectural models using recycled PLA, a sustainable and organic printing filament which minimises the use of new raw materials.
-We collect and recycle old pens, crisp packets, soft plastics and failed or discarded models alongside local recognised recycling schemes (plastics, carboard, paper and metals).
-It is important for us to recognise the waste we produce within the office and take steps to reduce this, lowering our impact on the environment.
+In addition, we collect and recycle old pens, crisp packets, soft plastics and failed or discarded models alongside local recognised recycling schemes (plastics, carboard, paper and metals).
+It is important for us to recognise the waste that we produce within the office and take steps to reduce this, lowering our impact on the environment.

 We have two certified Passivhaus Designers within the GNA studio; Simon Jesson and Aidan Astle, enabling us to work with clients and contractors to design and deliver certified low energy buildings.